Wpkenpachi/hash-challenge/README.md

 bfriday     Will set black friday for today on database. reset       Will reset black friday day on database.
 ```

-### Restarting gRPC Server Container
->    $ docker-compose start server

-Obs: gRPC Server can take some seconds to be restarted, and available

 # Folder and File Tree ( only important files )
 <pre>